Psalms For Life

 give up on what you’ve so lovingly made.

-Having just seen YHWH dramatically answer his prayer, David begins by praising him before the “gods,” David’s term for all the angelic, demonic, or other supernatural creatures.
+Having just seen YHWH dramatically answer his prayer, David begins by praising him before the “gods,” David’s term for all the angelic, demonic, and other supernatural creatures.
 None of them compared to God, who alone commands David’s allegiance.
-And David says his relentlessly loving God had promised to do far more than he’d done yet.
+And David says his relentlessly loving God had promised to do far more than he’d yet done.

 With egotistical leaders like his nemesis King Saul in mind, David then envisions the day when all of earth’s kings join in worshipping YHWH.
 Exalted above all, this God hears the cry of the weak and vulnerable, as David’s recent deliverance proved.
 God also recognizes the proud and powerful from afar.
 And earth’s kings will acknowledge that God’s topsy-turvy values—so contrary to worldly thinking—lead to true power and glory.